hangjunw/termite-trap-gas-sensing/README.md

 ## 3. Licence

 Released under **CC BY 4.0** —
 Please cite the paper if you use these data.

+Citation：If this project is useful for your research, please cite this work after the paper is formally published.
 Corresponding author: whj@zafu.edu.cn